Smallibs/pilin/README.md

 ## A taste of Pilin

-In this section we show how the `Functor` abstraction can be designed.
+In this section we show how the `Functor` abstraction has been designed.

 ### Functor design